tylerjw/tylerjw.dev/content/posts/rust_cpp_interop/index.md

 You will likely have more trouble convincing your C++ loving coworkers to let you write code in Rust than doing the interop.
 Building a bridge that creates both nice C++ and Rust interfaces is not as hard as many think.

+## Future Work

+Code without tests should be considered broken.
+To trust all this unsafe C++ and Rust code we should write tests that exercise all the code paths and run them with sanitizers.

 ## References

 - [The Rustnomicon](https://doc.rust-lang.org/nomicon/) -- The dark arts of unsafe Rust